FrameworkComputer/EmbeddedController/util/cq-excludes/README.md

 ## Executing

-This should work inside or outside the chroot.
+`regenerate_configs.py` must be run outside the chroot, but `cq-excludes.sh` should work inside or outside the chroot.

 ```shell
 ( cd ~/chromiumos/infra/config && ./regenerate_configs.py -b )